bondjimbond/islandora_badges/modules/islandora_oadoi/readme.md

 Configuration path is admin/islandora/tools/badges/wos (Administration > Islandora > Islandora Utility Modules > Islandora Badges Configuration > oaDOI).

 ## Styling
+The link text is enclosed in a block with the class "oadoi".
+This can be styled with CSS.

 ## Troubleshooting/Issues